FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 ***instead of losing their licence for a period.***

-With the permission of the Meeting, this Motion was withdrawn by Councillor Sheahan (K).--- 18
+With the permission of the Meeting, this Motion was withdrawn by Councillor Sheahan (K).
+---
+18

 13.